LON - ORL

 What is the cheapest month to fly from London to Orlando?

-The cheapest month for flights from London to Orlando is January, where tickets cost £419 on average.
-On the other hand, the most expensive months are July and August, where the average cost of tickets is £698 and £695 respectively.
+The cheapest month for flights from London to Orlando is September, where tickets cost £382 (return) on average.
+On the other hand, the most expensive months are August and July, where the average cost of round-trip tickets is £694 and £639 respectively.

 How far in advance should I book a flight from London to Orlando?

-To calculate daily average prices, KAYAK takes all prices for each day before departure over the last year for flights from London to Orlando, removes the top 0.1% to account for outliers, and then takes the average of all the values for each month.
+To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from London to Orlando, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

 Good to know - Cheap tickets from London to Orlando